CoderDojoTC/chatgpt-for-teachers/docs/prompts/09a-turtle-graphics.md

 [Watch the turtle draw on Trinket.io](https://trinket.io/library/trinkets/a8d83baa81)

 !!!
-Challenge
+Challenges
+    1. Can you ask ChatGPT to change the name of your turtle?

+    2. Can you ask ChatGPT to use a for loop to draw the square?

+    3. Can you ask ChatGPT to draw a square with a specific size and starting location?

-    What other patterns can you draw?
+    4. What other patterns can you draw?
 Can you generate a triangle, a circle, a hexagon, an octagon and a five-pointed star?

 We learned that just by using a few functions such as ```forward()``` and ```right()``` that we can create